butterfling/voxFinal/README.md

 },
 ```

-# Declaration of Previous Work
+# Work Summary

 Previously a Meet app architecture was built using Livekit and our implementation of text to speech using browser's native API failed, as it was largely dependent on client's device and browser.
 For eg: It was only transcribing English properly and not working on Mobile devices and specific browsers like Brave with known issues for native APIs.

-In the 24 hours, we addressed and solved 3 major problems:
+We then switched to using Deepgram's Nova AI which is a state of the art transcription engine and it was able to transcribe all languages including Hindi, Punjabi, Bengali, and many others.
 - Latency was reduced from 10-15 seconds to 4-5 seconds and sometimes even 3 seconds.
 - Working on all browsers and does not rely on any browser specific APIs
 - Accuracy of transcriptions were innacurate leading to higher error rate in translated texts as well.
 We addressed this by using Deepgram's Nova AI which is a state of the art transcription engine.